THE ORLA RINGWAY ORGAN STORY

 So proud of these products were the Ringway company, they asked that the Ringway name was used on the product.
 After months of negotiation and wrangling, a compromise was struck and Ringway by Orla was born.
 A Chinese made organ with the heart of Italy was now available to us here in the UK.

-Now we have instruments like the Ringway RS620 in beautiful Piano Black Gloss and the RS1000 in its stunning white polyester gloss.
+Now we have organs like the Ringway RS620 in beautiful Black Gloss and the RS1000 in its stunning white polyester gloss, and newer models like the RS800 and A2000.
 A far more modern approach into organ manufacture.
 The little RS620 has a footprint of the same as a 5 octave keyboard so it now brings two manuals and a 21 note pedal board in such a compact unit that takes up the same space as a keyboard.
 I must also add, this instrument may be little in its footprint yet its specification is huge including a 5 octave lower manual that you can split giving you effectively three manuals.
 It really did shake the market when it landed and was very competitively priced at just under £3000.
 Nowadays you can find these little Goliaths for an absolute song and are very nice to play… Take a step up to the RS1000 and the world is your oyster.
 These beautiful organs are equipped with ‘Fatar’ professional keyboards and represent such a bargain in the market today.
 The Ringway name seems to have stuck and yet despite the collaboration with Orla, it seems the Ringway company of China has won through.

 Today, the Ringway company continues to produce Organs and electronic pianos in their huge factories in Changzhou.
 Build quality and reliability are the watchword for this company and now, even the Japanese have taken Ringway to their hearts and Ringway organ festivals are now very popular over there, although a very different sound chip is used for chinese and japanese instruments.